saskinosie/gemini-experimental-app/README.md

 # gemini-experimental-app
+running both gemini-exp-1206 and gemini-2 models

 # Gemini Chat Interface

 ## Overview
-The Gemini Chat Interface is a Streamlit application that allows users to interact with Google's Gemini Generative AI StreamLit app running both gemini-exp-1206 and gemini-2 models.
+The Gemini Chat Interface is a Streamlit application that allows users to interact with Google's Gemini Generative AI running both gemini-exp-1206 and gemini-2.0-flash-exp models.
 The app supports:

 - Customizable system prompts for tailored AI behavior.
 - Uploading and processing of media files (images and videos).